agn453/Z280RC/README.md

 ### 14-Nov-2018

-Added a modified version of XMODEM 2.7 (for file transfer via the console serial port).
+Added a modified version of Martin Eberhard's XMODEM 2.7 (for file transfer via the console serial port).
 This now includes routines to drive the built-in Z280 UART directly.
 To select the internal routines use the /X3 switch on the XMODEM command line (or make it the default by having the XMZ280RC.CFG in the default directory).
 You'll find these files in the utilities folder or you can download a ZIP containing them directly from https://github.com/agn453/Z280RC/blob/master/utilities/xm27z280.zip